Trilarion/opensourcegames/entries/mars.md

 - Code dependencies: OpenGL, SFML
 - Assets license: CC-BY 3.0, CC-BY-SA-3.0, PD
 - Developer: Simon Schneegans, Felix Lauer

+A ridiculous shooter.
+In one of several game modes, two opposing teams are fighting in a gravitational 2D space with a few planets, including their homes.

 ## Building